ansible/ansible/docsite/rst/faq.rst

 .. _dynamic_variables:
 .. _interpolate_variables:

 When should I use {{ }}?
-Also, howto interpolate variables or dyanmic variable names
+Also, how to interpolate variables or dynamic variable names
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 A steadfast rule is 'always use {{ }} except when `when:`'.